iluwatar/java-design-patterns/factory/README.md

 ## Intent

-Providing a static method encapsulated in a class called factory, in order to hide the implementation logic and makes client code focus on usage rather then initialization new objects.
+Providing a static method encapsulated in a class called the factory, to hide the implementation logic and make client code focus on usage rather than initializing new objects.

 ## Explanation

-Real world example
+Real-world example

-> Lets say we have a web application connected to SQLServer, but now we want to switch to Oracle.
-To
-> do so without modifying existing source code, we need to implements Simple Factory pattern, in
-> which a static method can be invoked to create connection to a given database.
+> Imagine an alchemist who is about to manufacture coins.
+The alchemist must be able to create both
+> gold and copper coins and switching between them must be possible without modifying the existing
+> source code.
+The factory pattern makes it possible by providing a static construction method which
+> can be called with relevant parameters.

 Wikipedia says